soulspace-org/overarch/doc/topics/modelling.md

 Interfaces and protocols specify related methods.
 Interfaces also provide a type for the static type system.

-Interfaces and protocolls are treated the same, so use what suits your system best.
+Interfaces and protocols are treated the same, so use what suits your system and inplementation language best.

 ### Class (:class)
 A class in object orientation is a typed element that encapsulates state and